zume06/Inst-Sim-ABX-Dataset/Readme.md

   - `index_e`: End index of the sample
 The number of start/end seconds can be calculated by index_{s, e}//sr.
 If you save the audio segment using the above information in path=“set$no_set/$no_sample/$inst/$filename”, it will correspond to the csv file.

+## More detail and citation
+Further details will be shared in an arXiv paper, but are still in preparation.
+Also, this data can only be used for research use if you cite the arXiv paper.
+We will share the arXiv paper here as soon as it is ready, so please use it after that.